jorgecarleitao/datafusion-python/README.md

 ctx.register_parquet('t', path)

 result = ctx.sql('SELECT (a > 50), COUNT(a) FROM t GROUP BY CAST((a > 10.0) AS int)')
-# result is a dictionary with two keys, CAST and COUNT, whose values are numpy arrays.
+# result is a list of pyarrow.RecordBatch
 ```

 UDF usage: